sominparrrk/next-js-e-commerce/README.md

 npm run dev
 ```

-Open http://localhost:3000 with your browser to see the app, or you can also try the deployment [here](https://next-js-e-commerce-five.vercel.app/).
+Open http://localhost:3000 with your browser to see the app

 ## Testing